 South Africa has 26 public universities that are distributed within all nine provinces of South Africa.

-Each province has at least one university, with Mpumalanga and the Northern Cape provinces having just acquired its own institutions during 2014/2015.
+Each province has at least one university, with Mpumalanga and the Northern Cape provinces having just acquired their own institutions during 2014/2015.

 Pretoria is home to as many as five universities, despite its relative size (2.1 million people) when compared to Johannesburg (9.4 million), and Cape Town (3.7 million).